sulcgroup/oxdna_analysis_tools/README.md

  * `clustering.py` \<serialized data input> Takes a set of configuration coordinates from other scripts and performs a DBSCAN clustering.
 Produces trajectory files for each cluster and a visual representation of the clusters.
 The -c option on pca.py and distance.py will call this script, which serializes its own data so you can re-launch the script to modify clustering parameters without re-running the analysis.<br/>
  * `compute_mean.py` (-p \<n_cpus> -f \<oxDNA/json/both> -o \<mean file> -d \<deviations file>) \<trajectory file> \<topology> Produces the mean structure of a trajectory via single-value decomposition superposition.
  * `compute_deviations.py`(-p \<n_cpus> -o \<deviations file>) \<mean structure> \<trajectory file> \<topology> Computes the per-nucleotide RMSF from the mean structure.
 Can be called automatically by compute_mean with the -d option.
  * `config.py` Contains system specific information.
 Update before you start running these scripts.
+Running with no arguments will run a dependency check on your environment.
  * `contact_map.py` (-v) \<input> \<trajectory> produces a visual contact map of internucleotide distances if the -v option is given.
 Otherwise lists all distances.<br/>
  * `distance.py` (-o \<output> -f \<histogram/trajectory/both> -d \<data file output>) -i \<\<input> \<trajectory> \<particleID 1> \<particleID 2>> The -i option can be called as many times as needed.
 Additional calls will be overlaid on the same graph.
 Produces the user's choice of histograms, timeseries or text outputs (set by -f and -d options).<br/>
  * `duplex_angle_finder.py` (-p \<n_cpus> -o \<output>) \<input> \<trajectory> Produces a text file containing identification information for all duplexes at each configuration in the trajectory.<br/>